 FEC is an effective approach to provide applications resiliency against packet losses.
 However, in networks where the congestion is a major contributor to the packet loss, the potential impacts of using FEC should be considered carefully before injecting the repair streams into the network.
-In particular, in bandwidth-limited networks, FEC repair streams may consume a significant part of the available bandwidth and consequently may congest the network.
-In such cases, the applications MUST NOT arbitrarily increase the amount of FEC protection since doing so may lead to a congestion collapse.
+In particular, in bandwidth-limited networks, FEC repair streams may consume a significant part of the available bandwidth and consequently may congest the network. such cases, the applications MUST NOT arbitrarily increase the amount of FEC protection since doing so may lead to a congestion collapse.
 If desired, stronger FEC protection MAY be applied only after the source rate has been reduced.

 In a network-friendly implementation, an application should avoid sending/receiving FEC repair streams if it knows that sending/ receiving those FEC repair streams would not help at all in recovering the missing packets.
+Examples of where FEC would not be beneficial are: (1) if the successful recovery rate as determined by RTCP feedback is low (see [RFC5725] and [RFC7509]), and (2) the application has a smaller latency requirement than the repair window adopted by the FEC configuration based on the expected burst loss duration and the target FEC overhead.
 It is RECOMMENDED that the amount and type (row, column, or both) of FEC protection is adjusted dynamically based on the packet loss rate and burst loss length observed by the applications.